 For more comprehensive definitions of these two types of marketing strategies, we define them in this blog post.

 But social media isn’t your typical traditional media.
-As a user, you have a greater ability to go out (not literally, which is an added bonus) and target individuals.
-From there you can have a personal one-on-one conversation in a systemized way.
+As a user, you have a greater ability to go out (not literally, which is a bonus) and target individuals.
+From there, you can have a personal one-on-one conversation in a systemized way.

 What Outreach Looked Like in the Past

 Before social networks, here were your three go-to options for outreach:

 - Door-to-door sales and networking

 However, with all these options, you’re not engaging in a conversation your customer is already involved and interested in.
 You’re not able to see what they’ve been talking about in real-time or able to get a comprehensive profile about what they do.
 These past outreach opportunities were resource-intensive, with no way of controlling the message or having a specific way of implementing it.

 This is where social media comes into play.

 What makes social media different is that you’re able to know so much about who you’re going after before you even interact with them.